Free

 Despite facing criminal charges, Storm is committed to challenging the Southern District of New York prosecutors’ unprecedented and overly expansive theories of criminal liability and advancing the principles of decentralization and personal privacy.

-Help Roman in his flight against the criminalization of software development and join him in standing up for the right to privacy!
+Help Roman in his fight against the criminalization of software development and join him in standing up for the right to privacy!

 Your chance to help!